 Chiang Mai has a huge offer of accommodation.
-From hostels in the old town, to resorts surrounded by rice fields, you can choose a hotel in Chiang Mai that suits your budget, style of travelling and location.
+From hostels in the old town to resorts surrounded by rice fields, you can choose a hotel in Chiang Mai that suits your budget, style of traveling and location.

 We stayed a couple of days at Panviman Chiang Mai and we loved it!
 The resort is located in the mountains near Chiang Mai, surrounded by green and fresh air.
 The staff will spoil you with Thai hospitality and you can enjoy many activities or just relax.

 To find and book the best hotels in Chiang Mai I suggest you to look at Booking.com, Agoda or Hotels Combined.
 We personally used those websites and always found good hotel deals and trustworthy reviews.
 Chiang Mai is always busy, so better to book your room in advance. 😉